 Verse 1.
-We should understand that Christ made His business in life that of preaching.
-It is said that He was indefatigable in this area.
+Christ made His business in life that of preaching.
+It is said that He was determined and preached and healed non-stop.
 After this He would go about doing good works.
 In the course of His life, the end of one good work was the beginning of another.
 He did not confine Himself to one place but delivered the message to all within His sphere of travel.
 He tried to reach areas where He had not delivered His message before, to towns, cities, rural lands, all that He could get to.

-This was obviously a teaching moment to the disciples that followed Him, to ensure that after He was gone that they would realize that the Gospel must go to everyone, and everywhere.
+This was obviously a teaching moment for the disciples that followed Him.
+Jesus' practice ensured that after He was gone the disciples would realize that the Gospel must go to everyone, and everywhere.

-He preached the glad tidings of the Kingdom of God, and that it was now among them.
+Jesus preached the glad tidings of the Kingdom of God, and taught it was now among them.
 His message to men revealed that God is indeed willing to take all those under His protection that were willing to turn their allegiance to Him.
-The glad tidings to the world gives hope.
+This glad tidings to the world gives hope.
 It gives hope of being reformed and reconciled to their Creator and Sustainer.